What is Serving It Right?

 Option 2: Print Version

-You may complete the Serving It Right program by obtaining the print version of the Serving It Right course manual.
-The manuals are available at government liquor stores, government agents’ offices or by ordering them directly from go2HR at:
+You may complete the Serving It Right program by obtaining the .PDF version on the Serving It Right course manual from go2HR at email@example.com or directly from go2HR at:

 Suite 450, One Bentall Centre,

 505 Burrard Street, P.O.
 Box 59,